Hanukkah: Kindling the Hanukkah lights

-Each night throughout the eight-day holiday, a candle or oil-based light is lit to "advertise" the miracle.
-As a universally practiced "beautification" of the mitzvah, the number of lights lit is increased by one each night.
-An extra light called a shammash, meaning "attendant" or "sexton", is also lit each night, and is given a distinct location, usually higher, lower, or to the side of the others.
+Each night throughout the eight-day holiday, a candle or an oil lamp is lit to 'advertise' the miracle.
+As a universally practiced "beautification" of the mitzvah of lighting candles, the number of lights lit is increased by one each night.
+An extra light called a shammash ('attendant') is also lit each night, and it is given a distinct location, usually higher, lower, or to the side of the others.

-Among Ashkenazim the tendency is for every male member of the household (and in many families, girls as well) to light a full set of lights each night, while among Sephardim the prevalent custom is to have one set of lights for the entire household.
+Among Orthodox Ashkenazi Jews, there is a tradition in which every male member of the household (and in many families, females as well) lights a full set of lights each night, while among Sephardim the prevalent custom is to have one set of lights for the entire household.

 The purpose of the shammash is to adhere to the prohibition, specified in the Talmud, against using the Hanukkah lights for anything other than publicizing and meditating on the Hanukkah miracle.
-This differs from Sabbath candles which are meant to be used for illumination and lighting.
-Hence, if one were to need extra illumination on Hanukkah, the shammash candle would be available, and one would avoid using the prohibited lights.
+This differs from Sabbath candles, which are meant for illumination.
+Hence, if one needed extra illumination on Hanukkah, the shammash candle would be available, and one would avoid using the prohibited lights.
 Some, especially Ashkenazim, light the shammash candle first and then use it to light the others.
 So altogether, including the shammash, two lights are lit on the first night, three on the second and so on, ending with nine on the last night, for a total of 44 (36, excluding the shammash).
 It is Sephardic custom not to light the shammash first and use it to light the rest.
-Instead, the shammash candle is the last to be lit, and a different candle or a match is used to light all the candles.
+Instead, the shammash candle is lit last, and a different candle or a match is used to light all the candles.
 Some Hasidic Jews follow this Sephardic custom as well.

 The lights can be candles or oil lamps.
 Electric lights are sometimes used and are acceptable in places where open flame is not permitted, such as a hospital room, or for the very elderly and infirm; however, those who permit reciting a blessing over electric lamps only allow it if it is incandescent and battery operated (an incandescent flashlight would be acceptable for this purpose), while a blessing may not be recited over a plug-in menorah or lamp.
-Most Jewish homes have a special candelabrum referred to as either a Hanukkah menorah (the traditional name, menorah being Hebrew for 'lamp') or a Chanukiah (the modern Israeli term).
-Some families use an oil lamp menorah (traditionally filled with olive oil) for Hanukkah; like the candle version, it has eight wicks to light plus the additional shammash light.
+Most Jewish homes have a special candelabrum called either a Hanukkah menorah (the traditional name, menorah being Hebrew for 'lamp') or a Chanukiah (the modern Israeli term).
+Some families use an oil-lamp menorah (traditionally filled with olive oil) for Hanukkah; like the candle version, it has eight wicks to light, plus the additional shammash light.